jgkme/Add-Remote-Torrent/memory-bank/systemPatterns.md

     -   This allows the extension to detect torrent links on dynamic pages that load content asynchronously.
 -   **Options Page (`options/options.html`, `options.js`):**
     -   Manages server profiles (CRUD), including selecting `clientType` and client-specific settings.
+    -   Includes a button to open the server's WebUI in a new tab.
+    -   Allows users to define a list of download locations for Transmission servers.
     -   Manages URL-to-Server mapping rules.
     -   Handles global settings (advanced dialog toggle, URL-based selection toggle).
     -   Manages settings export/import.